 The official goal, in other words, was to make ordinary Germans feel the pain.
 And it worked; hundreds of thousands of Germans died as a result of the air raids, and many more were injured or left homeless.
-Seventy years later, it’s a good time to be an engineer in the bomb defusing game.
-Indeed, Germany is now home to a meaty industry of private ordnance disposal consultants and specialty technicians.
+Seventy years later, it’s a good time to be an engineer in the bomb-defusing game.
+Indeed, Germany is now home to a meaty industry of private ordnance-disposal consultants and specialty technicians.

 Modern bomb disposal itself was born during WWII.
 When London was set ablaze by Luftwaffe bombs during the Blitz, British officials decided to train engineers to defuse unexploded devices.
 The United States did the same.
 Over time, the need for such technicians increased as Germany began producing more and more sophisticated bombs.

-In movies, sweaty bomb technicians are often depicted as bent over a mass of wires, silently agonising over whether to cut the yellow or the red one.
+In movies, sweaty bomb technicians are often depicted as bent over a mass of wires, silently agonizing over whether to cut the yellow or the red one.
 But WWII bombs don’t have wires.
 If a bomb is stable enough to transport, it might instead be towed away and then detonated in a controlled environment.
 Other times, if a bomb is found in the middle of an empty field, technicians blow it up then and there.
-There’s no standard procedure; it varies bomb by bomb.
+There’s no standard procedure; it varies from bomb to bomb.

 Hitler glumly inspecting bomb damage in 1944 (Photo via)

 These chemical bombs contained a vial of acetone that, over the course of several hours, would corrode the celluloid ring holding the bomb’s detonator in place.
 When the celluloid dissolved, the detonator would spring forward and then BAM.
-But here’s the thing: if a chemical long-term detonator bomb lands on the wrong angle, the acetone drips the wrong way and the reaction does not take place.
+But here’s the thing: If a chemical long-term detonator bomb lands on the wrong angle, the acetone drips the wrong way and the reaction does not take place.

 Today, these bombs are fragile as hell; sometimes they “self-detonate” for no apparent reason.